Route 01

 Butuan Series · Episode 4 — The Long Silence and the Brothers at the Strait (1011–1521)

-After 1011 the Chinese tributary record falls silent on Pu-tuan, and stays silent for five centuries.
-The silence is not the polity's collapse.
-The ceramics keep arriving, the boats keep being built, and when Magellan finally arrives in 1521 he meets two brothers ruling a kinship federation across the Surigao Strait.
+After the early-11th-century Chinese tributary missions, the record falls silent on Pu-tuan for five centuries.
+The silence need not be read as the polity's collapse.
+The ceramics keep arriving, the boats keep being built, and when Magellan arrives in 1521 he meets two brothers ruling a kinship federation across the Surigao Strait.

 The long silence and the 1521 contact (1011–1521) Agusan delta, Surigao Strait, Mazaua